+shares

-shares We have granted the underwriters an option to purchase up to additional ordinary shares from us within 30 days of the date of this prospectus.
+We and the Selling Shareholders have granted the underwriters an option to purchase up to 360,564 additional ordinary shares from us and up to 360,564 additional ordinary shares from the Selling Shareholders within 30 days of the date of this prospectus.

+Selling Shareholders
-Selling Shareholders William Hill Organization Limited ("William Hill") and the

-Founding Shareholders (as defined below).
-See "Principal and
+William Hill Organization Limited ("William Hill"), Oded Gottfried and the Founding Shareholders.
+See "Principal and Selling

-Selling Shareholders."
+Shareholders."

-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million (or \$ million if the underwriters exercise in full their option to purchase additional ordinary shares from us) assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+Use of proceeds

+We estimate that the net proceeds to us from this offering will be approximately \$33.9 million (or \$38.9 million if the underwriters exercise in full their option to purchase additional ordinary shares from us) assuming an initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
 We will not receive any proceeds from the sale of ordinary shares by the Selling Shareholders.